 These are excellent gestures.
 They, too, feel natural after a few tries.
 It feels odd doing such a big gesture over text you just spent time selecting, but it Just Works™.
 A little label pops up to tell you what you’ve done, as in this screenshot:

 Undo is equally easy.
 Just swipe left with three fingers to undo, and swipe right to redo.
 The undo gesture feels like you’re brushing away something from the screen, which is an apt metaphor.
 The undo gesture can interfere with some other gestures, though.
 For instance, playing chords in GarageBand, and then moving with your three fingers still on screen, can result in deleting an entire audio track.

 iOS 13 text tools: Not just for power users

 Some folks might complain that these gestures are not discoverable, and will be missed by most users.
 To which one might reply, “So what?”
 The old-style popover bubbles still work, so people can struggle along the old way.

-The new text tools, then, are excellent, and may be one of the most important updates in iOS 13 for many people.
+The new text tools, then, are excellent.
+They might be one of the most important updates in iOS 13 for many people.
 You’re going to love them.

 - Apps get this upgrade for free.
 In iOS 13, this is just how text selection works now.
-There’s no need for developers to to anything to get these news tools. ↩
+There’s no need for developers to do anything to get these news tools. ↩